Back to Louisiana

 Children's Rights in Foster Care

-This bill updates the rights and protections for children in foster care, including privacy, safety, education support, transportation, and placement with suitable family members.
+This act updates the rights and protections for children aged birth to eighteen who are in foster care, ensuring they have access to stable homes, proper education, safe transportation, and suitable family placements.

 What This Bill Does

-• Ensures that foster children live in safe homes free from abuse or neglect.
+• Ensures foster children have access to stable and supportive living environments free from abuse or neglect.

 Who It Names or Affects